 You have negative balance protection with this account, which means that you cannot lose more than the money you deposit.
 If you make a loss on a trade position, your account cannot run into a negative balance.

-2) Micro Account: The XM Micro Account is also available on MT4 and MT5 platforms and lets you trade Forex and CFDs on indices, energies, metals, and agriculture commodities.
+2) Micro Account: The XM Micro Account is also available on MT4 and MT5 platforms and lets you trade Forex and CFDs on indices, energies, stocks, metals, and agriculture commodities.

 This account is spread only and charges no commission for opening or closing trade positions.
 Spreads start from 1 pip for major pairs and you pay swap fees for keeping a position open overnight on the Standard Account.